Driving the Enterprise to Sustainable Excellence: A Shingo Process Overview

-Drawn from Dr. Gerhard Plenert’s new book, Driving the Enterprise to Sustainable Excellence: A Shingo Process Overview, the workshop will teach you the fundamentals of the Shingo ModelTM and its guiding principles.
+Drawn from Shingo expert Dr. Gerhard’s new book, Driving the Enterprise to Sustainable Excellence: A Shingo Process Overview, the workshop will teach you the fundamentals of the Shingo ModelTM and its guiding principles.
 You’ll learn about the entire Shingo process and how to prepare your company for a Shingo transformation.

 Virtual Workshop Information

 Wed, November 17, 8:00AM – 5:00 PM [MDT]